shawnmckinney/remote-code-execution-sample/README.md

 	at jav
  ```

- The rogue program cannot execute a system command if that specific permission ha```s not been granted to the codebase.
+ The rogue program cannot execute a system command if that specific permission hasn't been added to its codebase in the java.policy.

 9. Now reenable the permission in my-java.policy but remove the unix file permission to execute, rerun program.